 Treating pain at its source.

 We understand the impact chronic pain can have on even the simplest day-to-day activities.
 We’re proud to provide pain management options that offer relief for our patients without surgery.
 Our team of neuroradiologists performs hundreds of pain management procedures annually, including ESIs, nerve root, facet and sacroiliac joint injections.
 This year-round experience, coupled with the latest fluoroscopic equipment for imaging guidance, makes Eastern Radiologists the leading choice for patients with back pain, radiculopathy, or nerve root injury.
-Plus, patients appreciate the added convenience of the short walk from our parking lot to our outpatient office at Doctors Park in Greenville.
+Plus, patients appreciate the added convenience of the short walk from our parking lot to our outpatient office in Greenville.
 We take pain management seriously and look forward to helping you.

 Frequently Asked Questions